kuzudb/kuzu-blog/src/content/post/2024-12-18-kuzu-and-the-connected-data-kg-challenge.md

 (2) Retrieval; and (3) Generation of the response.

-LLMs have revolutionized the way we interact with data due to their convenient natural language interface, and that the versatility of LLMs makes them useful at *each stage* of a Graph RAG pipeline.
+LLMs have revolutionized the way we interact with data due to their convenient natural language interface, and their versatility makes them useful at *each stage* of a Graph RAG pipeline.
 In this blog post, I'll walk through an **end-to-end application** that addresses the three stages of building Graph RAG applications, highlighting how LLMs play a role at each stage:
 1. **Knowledge Graph (KG)[^1] Construction**: Combine a mix of unstructured and structured data sources to construct